jithumohandas/learngo/chapter2/README.md

 # Chapter 2 - Variable Types and Declarations

 There are four basic variable types in go.
-This chapter discuss these variable types and how the variable declaratio is done in go programs.
+This chapter discuss these variable types and how the variable declaration is done in go programs.
 We also take a deeper look at some of the very useful and handy go commands.

 ## Basic Go Data Types